AndreasG11/MAE224/Data-Analysis-with-MATLAB.md

 # MATLAB Basics
 Data processing with Matlab is quite straightforward.
-You can find the installation directions from Princeton OIT [here](https://www.princeton.edu/software/licenses/software/matlab/)
+You can find the installation directions from Princeton OIT [here](https://www.princeton.edu/software/licenses/software/matlab/).
+Allocate anywhere from 30 minutes to a few hours to complete the installation depending on your network connection, computer speed and technical prowess.
+For those of you running a flavor of Linux will have a bit more difficulty than your peers, and will experience some known bugs.
+These will not prohibit you from using Matlab, but they will make your life more interesting (e.g. problems w/ horizontal scrolling).

+Once everything is installed and all of the licenses have cleared, you can load Matlab and it will look something like this.

 ![](https://github.com/mkfu/MAE224/blob/master/images/MATLAB_empty.PNG)